royerlab/napari-chatgpt/README.md

 # What is Omega?

-Omega demonstrates the potential for Large Language Models (LLMs) to write image processing and analysis code using napari as image viewer.
+Omega is a LLM-based autonomous agent that demonstrates the potential for Large Language Models (LLMs) to write image processing and analysis code using napari as image viewer.
 Can LLM-based agents write image processing code and napari widgets, correct its coding mistakes, perform follow-up analysis, and control the napari viewer?
 The answer appears to be yes.